RobTillaart/ADG728/README.md

 **Experimental**

-Library for the ADG728 8 channel multiplexer.
+Library for the ADG728 1 to 8 channel multiplexer.

-The library allows you to enable 0 to 7 channels uniquely or simultaneously.
+The library allows you to enable 0 to 8 channels uniquely or simultaneously.
 In fact the ADG728 is therefore a **switch**, although often named a multiplexer.

 The library caches the channels enabled, and if a channel is enabled,